New Delhi Television Ltd Directors Report.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-In terms of Section 134 of the Companies Act 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
-To maintain its objectivity and independence, the Internal Auditors report to the Audit Committee of the Board.
+In terms of Section 134 of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has internal control systems, commensurate with the size, scale and complexity of its operations.
+To maintain objectivity and independence of the Internal Auditors, they report to the Audit Committee.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

-The Company has a Vigil Mechanism/Whistle Blower Policy.
-The mechanism under the Policy has been communicated within the organisation.
-The objective of this mechanism is to eliminate and help to prevent malpractices, to investigate and resolve complaints, take appropriate action to safeguard the interests of the Company and to ensure that whistleblower is protected.
+The Company has a Vigil Mechanism/Whistle Blower Policy, which has been communicated within the organization to eliminate and help prevent malpractices, to investigate and resolve complaints, to take appropriate action to safeguard the interests of the Company and to ensure that the whistleblower is protected.
 The Company has appointed an Independent Ombudsman for the purpose of reporting, enforcing and monitoring the Whistle Blower Policy and procedures.
-The details of the Vigil Mechanism have been provided in the Corporate Governance Report and are also available on the website of the Company at: http://www.ndtv.com/vigil-mechanism.
+The details of the Vigil Mechanism have been provided in the Corporate Governance Report and are also available on the website of the Company at: http://www.ndtv.com/viail-mechanism.

-Pursuant to the provisions of the Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Board of Directors of the Company has carried out the annual, evaluation of its own performance, the performance of the Directors individually the performance of its committees.
-The performance of individual directors was evaluated on parameters, such as level of engagement and contribution, independence of judgment, safeguarding the interests of the Company and its minority shareholders, attendance at meetings, effective participation, vision and strategy, etc.
+Pursuant to the provisions of the Companies Act, 2013 and the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Board of Directors of the Company has carried out an annual evaluation of its own performance, performance of the directors individually and performance of its committees.
+The performance of individual directors was evaluated on parameters such as level of engagement and contribution, independence of judgment, safeguarding the interests of the Company and its minority shareholders, attendance at meetings, effective participation, vision and strategy, etc.